marionettejs/backbone.marionette/readme.md

 ```

 For a more detailed discussion and example of using an event aggregator with
-Backbone applications, see the blog post: [References, Routing, and The Event
+Backbone applications see the blog post: [References, Routing, and The Event
 Aggregator: Coordinating Views In Backbone.js](http://lostechies.com/derickbailey/2011/07/19/references-routing-and-the-event-aggregator-coordinating-views-in-backbone-js/)

 ## Marionette.AppRouter